Dr Gregory Burke MA (Cantab.) MPhil. PhD

 Described by Cranfield MBA magazine as 'one of the UK's leading social entrepreneurs’ Gregory founded and grew AccessAble into the country’s leading access information resource.

-In 2019 he won the prestigious Chambers & Partners UK Bar award for "an outstanding contribution to Diversity and Inclusion" and was identified as a "Future Leader of the Bar".
+He combines his role as Chair with his position as Head of Employment Law at a leading London’s barristers’ chambers; a position usually reserved for barristers of 15 years’ experience or more.
+In 2019 he won the prestigious Chambers & Partners UK Bar award for "an outstanding contribution to Equality and Inclusion" and was identified as a "Future Leader of the Bar".

 Anna Nelson